omnetpp/omnetpp.org/_posts/2022-04-13-omnet-6-released.md

   - To build OMNeT++ with Akaroa support, `WITH_AKAROA=yes` must be specified in the `configure.user` file.
 The configuration script no longer tries to autodetect Akaroa without the user explicitly requesting it.

+  - osgEarth support is now disabled by default.
+You must explicitly set `WITH_OSGEARTH=yes` in the `configure.user` file.
+Some Linux distibutions no longer include osgEarth so you may need to build it manually from sources.

+  - Debug builds are now compiled with -O0 for maximum debuggability.
+Release builds are compiled with `-O2 -ffp-contract=off` to disable fused multiply-add operations.
+This ensures that floating point operations will generate exactly the same results in DEBUG and RELEASE mode and their accuracy would not depend on unpredictable optimizations.

 Windows Support:

   - On Windows, the toolchain (compiler, libraries, etc.) can now be found in `tools/win32.x86_64`.